thebkv/bkv/exodus09.md

 And the ashes become a fine dust throughout Egypt, producing boils upon man and beast.

 The **furnace** is especially significant in the Exodus story.
 Egypt is later remembered as:

 > **“the iron furnace.”**

-The place of forced production and affliction now supplies the material through which **Egypt itself is afflicted**.
+Here the material taken from a furnace becomes the means through which **Egypt itself is afflicted**.
+Within the larger Exodus pattern, the image naturally recalls the system of forced production now coming under judgment.

-What the system used as an instrument of bondage returns upon the system.

-The furnace produces its own judgment.

 ### v11 — The Magicians Can No Longer Stand